Ezfero/TransitionPagerIndicator/README.md

 ```
 indicatorColor - set color of the indicator
 indicatorSize - set size of the indicator
 indicatorStyle - set style of indicator.
-Could be one of {circle, square}
+Could be one of {circle, square, diamond}
 ```